Symplectic Origami: Origami Manifolds

 \subsection{Folded symplectic and origami forms}

-\begin{definition} A \textbf{folded symplectic form} on a $2n$-dimensional manifold $M$ is a closed 2-form $\omega$ whose top power $\omega^n$ vanishes transversally on a submanifold $Z$ and whose restriction to that submanifold has maximal rank.
-The submanifold $Z$ is necessarily of codimension one, embedded and is called the \textbf{folding hypersurface} or \textbf{fold}. \end{definition}
+\begin{definition} A \textit{folded symplectic form} on a $2n$-dimensional manifold $M$ is a closed 2-form $\omega$ whose top power $\omega^n$ vanishes transversally on a submanifold $Z$, called the \textit{folding hypersurface} or \textit{fold}, and whose restriction to that submanifold has maximal rank.
+The pair $(M,\omega)$ is then called a \textit{folded symplectic manifold}. \end{definition}